mlowicki/rhythm/README.md

 Address of Rhythm server is set either via `-addr` flag or `RHYTHM_ADDR` environment variable.
 If both are set then flag takes precedence.

 Authentication method is set either via `-auth` flag or `RHYTHM_AUTH` environment variable.
 If both are set then flag takes precedence.
-Possible values are `gitlab`, `ldap` or blank (not authentication).
+Possible values are `gitlab` or `ldap`.
 No method set means no authentication.

 ### health
 Provides basic information about state of the server.